goodekat/ggResidpanel/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-6-1.png)

+#### `resid_auxpanel`

-**`resid_auxpanel`**: This function creates a panel of residual diagnostic plots given inputs of residuals and fitted values to use for models not accepted by `resid_panel`.
+This function creates a panel of residual diagnostic plots given inputs of residuals and fitted values to use for models not accepted by `resid_panel`.
 Users can select from panel options in the package or create their own panel from the plots available for this function.

 ``` r
 # Fit a random forest model to the mtcars data to predict the mpg